Open MRI vs Closed MRI: What’s the Difference and Why It Matters

 When your doctor utters an MRI, things become scary.
-But when the next question arises, “open MRI or close MRI,” the picking indeed becomes daunting.
+But when the next question arises, “open MRI or closed MRI,” the picking indeed becomes daunting.

 So, open MRI vs closed MRI: which can accurately answer your complex condition?

-This article will explore the differences between open and closed MRI systems, as well as their advantages and challenges.
+This article will explore the differences between open and closed MRI systems, including their advantages and challenges.

 What are MRI Techniques?

-Magnetic Resonance Imaging, aka MRI, is a powerful diagnostic tool that uses strong magnetic fields, radio waves, and advanced computer technology to create detailed images of the body.
+Magnetic Resonance Imaging, also known as MRI, is a powerful diagnostic tool that uses strong magnetic fields, radio waves, and advanced computer technology to create detailed images of the body.

 It exploits the properties of hydrogen atoms in your body’s water to create images of soft tissues, such as the brain, muscles, and joints.